-- 4. 4-1 product development requirements; and - 5.
+- 2. 3-2 security risk assessment and systems design; - 3.
+3-3 system security requirements and security levels; - 3 4.
+4-1 product development requirements; and - 5.
 4-2 technical security requirements for IACS components. - § 405.
 Operations and maintenance of critical infrastructure.
-On or after July first, two thousand twenty-four, the asset owner shall be responsible for ensuring that the operation and maintenance of operational technology, including critical infrastructure, automation control systems and automation control system components conform with the following ISA/IEC 62443 series of standards, including annual risk assessments and shall create a mitigation plan:
+On or after July first, two thousand twenty-five, the asset owner shall be responsible for ensuring that the operation and maintenance of operational technology, including critical infrastructure, automation control systems and automation control system components conform with the following ISA/IEC 62443 series of standards, including annual risk assessments and shall create a mitigation plan: - 12 1.

-- 10 1.
 2-1 requirements for an IACS security management system; - 2.
-2-3 patch management in the IACS environment; - 12 3.
-2-4 security program requirements for service providers; - 13 4.
-3-2 security risk assessment and system design; and - 14 5.
+2-3 patch management in the IACS environment; - 14 3.
+2-4 security program requirements for service providers; - 15 4.
+3-2 security risk assessment and system design; and - 16 5.
 3-3 system security requirements and security levels. - § 2.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.
-Effective immediately, the office, the commissioner of homeland security and emergency services and the superintendent of financial services may promulgate rules and regulations and take other actions reasonably necessary to implement this act on that date.
+Effective immediately, the office, the commissioner of homeland security and emergency services and the superintendent of financial services may promulgate rules and regulations and take other actions reasonably necessary to implement this act on that